RaspberryPiFoundation/python-build-hat/docs/buildhat/index.rst

 Library
 =======

-The Build HAT library has been created to support the Raspberry Pi Build HAT, an add-on board for the Raspberry Pi computer, which allows control of up to four LEGO® TECHNIC™ motors and sensors included in the SPIKE™ Portfolio.
+The Build HAT library has been created to support the `Raspberry Pi Build HAT`_, an add-on board for the Raspberry Pi computer, which allows control of up to four LEGO® TECHNIC™ motors and sensors included in the SPIKE™ Portfolio.

+.. _Raspberry Pi Build HAT: http://raspberrypi.com/products/build-hat

 .. image:: images/BuildHAT_closeup.jpg
    :width: 300